msveshnikov/cyberia/docs/competitor_analysis.md

 -   Primarily targets a younger audience
 -   Requires download for optimal experience

-### Comparison to IsoCraft.online:
+### Comparison to Cyberia.fun:

-IsoCraft focuses on a specific type of gameplay (isometric property creation) with AI assistance, potentially offering a more streamlined and adult-friendly experience compared to Roblox's diverse but sometimes chaotic ecosystem.
+Cyberia focuses on a specific type of gameplay (isometric property creation) with AI assistance, potentially offering a more streamlined and adult-friendly experience compared to Roblox's diverse but sometimes chaotic ecosystem.